Hawkwise Brittanys - The Future

 When we started nobody spoke about sable and even experienced breeders would record sable pups as tricolours (sometimes even as orange & white or liver), as there were three different coloured hairs on their body.
 In French pedigrees some dogs are described as 'maron' - which can be translated as both liver and chestnut.
 It is pretty likely that some of these were sables as we know them today.
 As you can see from the show success of Hawkwise Highlander (and his mother H. In the Brambles) it was possible to win well at shows if the dog was otherwise good enough.
 Another well-known sable dog, Duncliffe Noix, actually became a champion.

 Different degrees of sable - on the left H. Highlander has only a few black hairs on the ear tips, and is a rich chestnut colour.
-H. Woodworker, on the right, has a much heavier cast of black guard hairs over his whole body.
+His son H. Woodworker, on the right, has a much heavier cast of black guard hairs over his whole body.

 More recently French breeders (and by default breeders on this side of the English Channel) have worried about the increasing frequency of sable stock.
 It is a dominant characteristic, although it can be present but not evident in orange & white individuals.
 In consequence there has been great hand-wringing over the appearance of sable and it is currently not recognised as an acceptable show colour within the breed.